Dakunvarlar/alx-system_engineering-devops-A/0x02-shell_redirections/README.md

  a script that writes into the file
 Write a script that duplicates the last line of the file iacta a script that deletes all the regular files
+Write a script that counts the number of directories and sub-directories in the current directory.